Stonehenge: Before the monument (from 8000 BC)

-Stonehenge 1 (c.
-3100 BC)
+Stonehenge 1 ()

 The first monument consisted of a circular bank and ditch enclosure made of Late Cretaceous (Santonian Age) Seaford chalk, measuring about 110 m in diameter, with a large entrance to the north east and a smaller one to the south.
 It stood in open grassland on a slightly sloping spot.
 The builders placed the bones of deer and oxen in the bottom of the ditch, as well as some worked flint tools.
 The bones were considerably older than the antler picks used to dig the ditch, and the people who buried them had looked after them for some time prior to burial.
 The ditch was continuous but had been dug in sections, like the ditches of the earlier causewayed enclosures in the area.
 The chalk dug from the ditch was piled up to form the bank.
 This first stage is dated to around 3100 BC, after which the ditch began to silt up naturally.
-Within the outer edge of the enclosed area is a circle of 56 pits, each about 1 m in diameter, known as the Aubrey holes after John Aubrey, the seventeenth-century antiquarian who was thought to have first identified them.
+Within the outer edge of the enclosed area is a circle of 56 pits, each about 1 m in diameter, known as the Aubrey holes after John Aubrey, the 17th-century antiquarian who was thought to have first identified them.
 These pits and the bank and ditch together are known as the Palisade or Gate Ditch.
 The pits may have contained standing timbers creating a timber circle, although there is no excavated evidence of them.
 A recent excavation has suggested that the Aubrey Holes may have originally been used to erect a bluestone circle.
 If this were the case, it would advance the earliest known stone structure at the monument by some 500 years.

-In 2013 a team of archaeologists, led by Mike Parker Pearson, excavated more than 50,000 cremated bone fragments, from 63 individuals, buried at Stonehenge.
-These remains had originally been buried individually in the Aubrey holes, exhumed during a previous excavation conducted by William Hawley in 1920, been considered unimportant by him, and subsequently re-interred together in one hole, Aubrey Hole 7, in 1935.
+In 2013, a team of archaeologists, led by Parker Pearson, excavated more than 50,000 cremated bone fragments, from 63 individuals, buried at Stonehenge.
+These remains were originally buried individually in the Aubrey holes, but were exhumed in 1920 during an excavation by William Hawley, who considered them unimportant and in 1935 re-buried them together in one hole, Aubrey Hole 7.
 Physical and chemical analysis of the remains has shown that the cremated were almost equally men and women, and included some children.
-As there was evidence of the underlying chalk beneath the graves being crushed by substantial weight, the team concluded that the first bluestones brought from Wales were probably used as grave markers.
+There is evidence that the underlying chalk beneath the graves was crushed by substantial weight, so the team concluded that the first bluestones brought from Wales were probably used as grave markers.
 Radiocarbon dating of the remains has put the date of the site 500 years earlier than previously estimated, to around 3000 BC.
 A 2018 study of the strontium content of the bones found that many of the individuals buried there around the time of construction had probably come from near the source of the bluestone in Wales and had not extensively lived in the area of Stonehenge before death.